powerhouse-inc/powerhouse-docs/docs/connect/00-intro.md

 # Intro to Connect

-Powerhouse Connect offers open organizations a hub to collaborate on your most important documents and processes.
+Powerhouse Connect offers a hub to open organizations for collaborating on their most important documents and processes.
 The underlying document synchronisation mechanism keeps files synchronised accross a number of different decentralized and centralized storage locations and embeds verifiable trails into the documents history.

 The first two implementations of Connect are currently live.
 Being the following:
 - **Real World Asset Reporting** for the [Sky ecosystem.](https://fusion.sky.money) which offers an insights in the Real World Asset portfolio's that are maintained for the Sky ecosystem.